ttab/elephant-repository/README.md

 TODO: write and link to workflow rule documentation, see presentation.slide

+## Attaching objects (files/assets)

+It's possible to attach objects (files/assets) to documents.
+This can be done using the `documents.CreateUpload` method to get an upload ID and URL.
+After making a PUT-request to the upload URL with the contents of the object the ID can be used together with a `documents.Update` request that performs a document write to attach the object to the document.

+When an object has been attached to a document that information is shown in the event for the update as `attached_objects`, conversely a detach shown as `detached_objects`.
+Assets are also described in the response to `Documents.GetMeta`.

+To download attachments use the `Documents.GetAttachments` with `DownloadLink` set to true, the response will then include a link that the object contents can be downloaded from.

+The actual attached objects are currently not being archived.
+Still an open question whether they should be, if this is used to store images and video it might not be something that we want automatically duplicated.
+They are, however, copied to the archive bucket if their document is deleted, so a document can be restored together with its attachments.
+Only the latest version of the currently attached objects are restored, backup of attachments has to be solved outside of the repository.

 ## Event output

 All changes to a document are emitted on the eventlog, accessed through `Documents.Eventlog`.
 Changes can be: